Scrabo Tower: Origins

 A gilt-framed picture of the Scrabo Tower, which seems to be a coloured-in wood engraving, is preserved at Mount Stewart.
 It gives an artist's view of the Londonderry Monument, showing three towers linked by two short stretches of crenellated wall.
 The middle tower resembles the one built.
 The others are much smaller.
 Wood engravings similar to this picture have been published in the Illustrated London News and the Dublin Builder.
 It seems that these pictures represent the original project before simplification to cut cost.
 Lynn's obituary in the Irish Builder attributes the design to Lynn.

 The foundation stone was laid on 27 February 1857 by Sir Robert Bateson and blessed by the Church of Ireland bishop of the diocese on demand by William Sharman Crawford, chairman of the Building Committee, in a ceremony attended by the 4th Marquess, his wife, many members of the gentry, and a crowd of residents and tenants.
 The Dowager Marchioness, the 4th Marquess's stepmother, was conspicuously absent.

 The construction generally followed the accepted plans, but the tower's height was shortened and its form was simplified by omitting the crenellated walls and the wing towers.
 Work ceased in 1859 after the cost had risen to £3010.
 The contractor was ruined, and the interior was left unfinished.
 In 1865 the Dublin Builder somewhat belatedly published an article about the tower.
 The author's purpose seems to have been to defend Lanyon and the Londonderrys against accusations of having rigged the competition.
 This article overstates the tower's height as 195 feet instead of 135 and understates the cost of the tower as £2300 instead of £3010.
-It also exaggerates the contribution made by the tenants to the point of making us believe that the tower was exclusively financed by the tenants.
+It also exaggerates the contribution made by the tenants to imply that the tower was exclusively financed by the tenants.